-There are over 50,000 acres of water, countless miles of shoreline, inflowing creeks and rivers and nine adjoining lakes, which are also very productive.
-Wabigoon Lake is a Walleye anglers dream come true.
+With over 50,000 acres of water, countless miles of shoreline, inflowing creeks, and rivers and nine adjoining lakes, Wabigoon Lake is a walleye anglers dream come true.

-Wabigoon Lake is considerably warmer and more nutrient rich than most Northwestern Ontario lakes, thus the population of Walleyes seems inexhaustible.
-These factors combined with perfect Walleye structure such as rivers, shoals, rocky points and deep weed-beds, makes Wabigoon Lake one of the best Walleye lakes in Canada and the top trophy Walleye hotspot in Ontario.
+Wabigoon Lake is considerably warmer and more nutrient rich than most Northwestern Ontario lakes, thus the population of walleyes seems inexhaustible.
+These factors combined with perfect walleye structure including numerous islands, shoreline transitions, rivers, shoals, rocky points, and deep weed-beds, makes Wabigoon Lake one of the best walleye lakes in Canada and a top trophy walleye hotspot in Ontario.

 Walleyes in Wabigoon Lake are common in the 14 to 18-inch range, and these are the best fish for eating.
 However, many are caught and released by guests in the 20-30+ inch range every week.

 Anglers do not need to travel far from camp to find walleye and can even catch fish without leaving the dock.
 During the early season walleye stage in the warm shallow bays near the feeder creeks close to camp.
 Walleye fishing is also fantastic right off the dock from season opener into late June.
 As the lake water warms in summer, the walleyes migrate away from the shallows to the many sunken islands and shoals within sight of camp.
 You can also take a short boat ride down a scenic creek into the increasingly clearer waters of the Butler Lake Provincial Nature Preserve.
 This picturesque preserve has numerous connected lakes and is a favourite location for tournament walleye anglers.
 As the lake cools in the fall, the walleyes prefer the many weed-lines in the bays and around the islands near camp.
 While anglers can explore the lake, and find fish throughout, you do not need to venture far from Bonny Bay to experience enjoyable walleye fishing.